KaanKalmi/KaanKalmi/README.md

 ###

-> The contribution chart below does not work properly, my streak has been broken since february.
+> The contribution chart below does not work properly.